pycontw/facebook_page_insights_client/README.md

 ```

 You can choose any of below ways:
-- pass them as function paramets
+- pass them as function parameters
-- manually export them as enviornments variables
+- manually export them as environment variables
 - create a .env to include them

-if fb_user_access_token is filled, fb_default_page_access_token is not necessary and will be ignored. fb_user_access_token will be used to get page token internally.
+if fb_default_page_access_token is filled and valid, fb_user_access_token usage will be skipped. fb_user_access_token is used to get page token internally.
+So you only need to fill either a valid fb_default_page_access_token or fb_user_access_token.

+You can skip fb_app_id and fb_app_secret if you are sure if fb_user_access_token/fb_default_page_access_token is long-lived token.
+In https://developers.facebook.com/tools/debug/accesstoken/, You can paste the token to check its "Expires" and "Valid" field.

 ## Fetch data